ferranjr/build-your-own-in-rust/load-balancer/README.md

  - [x] Load Balancer running on port 8080
  - [x] Load Balancer using Round robin to redirect calls
  - [x] Load Balancer to keep track of servers health
- - [ ] Improve set up to start servers using CLI or docker so makes manual testing more flexible
+ - [x] Improve set up to start servers using CLI or docker so makes manual testing more flexible
- - [ ] Pack LB and add docker-compose
+ - [x] Pack LB and add docker-compose
  - [ ] Improve error handling
  - [ ] Use tracing/logging

 # Running Locally

-Start docker compose which starts 3 servers running in ports 8081, 8082 and 8083
+Start docker compose which starts the 3 servers running in ports 8081, 8082 and 8083, and the load balancer running in port 8080.
 ```shell
 docker-compose up --build --remove-orphans
 ```